khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

 Ḥāfiẓ Ibn Rajab al-Ḥanbalī says:

 > Therefore it is obligatory on anyone who hears of a command of the Messenger of Allāh \pbuh or knows it, to explain it to the _Ummah_, advise them sincerely, and order them to follow his command, even if it contradicts the opinion of someone great.
 This is because the authority of the Messenger of Allāh \pbuh has the most right to be respected and followed, over and above the opinion of anyone great who has unknowingly contradicted the Messenger's command in any matter.
-This is why the Companions and those after would refute anyone who contradicted the authentic Sunnah, sometimes being very stern in their refutation,[^a51] not out of hatred for that person, for they loved and respected him, but because the Messenger of Allāh was more beloved to them, and his command was superior to the command of any other created being.
+This is why the Companions and those after would refute anyone who contradicted the authentic Sunnah, sometimes being stern in their refutation,[^a51] not out of hatred for that person, for they loved and respected him, but because the Messenger of Allāh was more beloved to them, and his command was superior to the command of any other created being.
 Hence, when the order of the Messenger and that of someone else conflicted, the order of the Messenger would be more fitting to be enforced and followed.
 None of this would stop them respecting the person they had opposed because they knew that he would be forgiven;[^a52] in fact, the latter would not mind his instruction being opposed when the command of the Messenger of Allāh \pbuh was clearly shown to be opposite.[^a53]

 Indeed, how could they mind that, when they had ordered their followers to do so, as we have seen, and had enjoined on them to abandon any of their views which contradicted the Sunnah.
-In fact, Imām al-Shāfiʿī told his companions to attribute the authentic Sunnah to him also, even if he had not adopted it or had adopted something contradictory to it.
-Hence, when the analyst Ibn Daqīq al-ʿEid collected together, in a bulky volume, the issues in which one or more of the four _Imāms' madhāhib_ had contradicted the authentic _ḥadīth_, he wrote at the beginning of it, “It is prohibited to attribute these answers to the _Mujtahid Imāms_, and obligatory on the jurists who follow their opinions to know of these so that they do not quote them regarding these and thus lie against them.”[^a54]
+In fact, Imam al-Shāfiʿī told his companions to attribute the authentic Sunnah to him, even if he had not adopted it or had adopted something contradictory to it.
+Hence, when the analyst Ibn Daqīq al-ʿEyd collected together, in a bulky volume, the issues in which one or more of the four Imams' _madhāhib_ had contradicted the authentic _ḥadīth_, he wrote at the beginning of it, “It is prohibited to attribute these answers to the _Mujtahid_ Imams, and obligatory on the jurists who follow their opinions to know of these so that they do not quote them regarding these and thus lie against them.”[^a54]

-### The _Imāms'_ followers leaving their views if these contradicted the Sunnah
+### The Imams' followers leaving their views if these contradicted the Sunnah

-Due to all that we have mentioned, the disciples of the _Imāms_, a number of people from those of old, and a few from those of later time,[^a55] would not accept all of their _Imām's_ views; they actually ignored many when they found them to be clearly against the Sunnah.
-Even the two _Imāms_, Muḥammad ibn al-Ḥasan and Abū Yūsuf differed from their Shaykh, Abū Ḥanīfah “in about a third of the _Madhhab_,”[^a56] as the books of _masāʾil_ prove.
-Similarly is said about Imām al-Muzanī[^a57] and other followers of al-Shāfiʿī and other _Imāms_; were we to start giving examples, the discussion would become exceedingly, long, and we would digress from what we set out to do in this _Introduction_, so we shall limit ourselves to two instances:
+Due to all that we have mentioned, the disciples of the Imams, a number of people from those of old, and a few from those of later time,[^a55] would not accept all of their Imam's views; they actually ignored many when they found them to be clearly against the Sunnah.
+Even the two Imams, Muḥammad ibn al-Ḥasan and Abū Yūsuf differed from their _shaykh_, Abū Ḥanīfah “in about a third of the _Madhhab_,”[^a56] as the books of _masāʾil_ prove.
+Similarly is said about Imam al-Muzanī[^a57] and other followers of al-Shāfiʿī and other Imams; were we to start giving examples, the discussion would become exceedingly long, and we would digress from what we set out to do in this _Introduction_, so we shall limit ourselves to two instances:

-1. Imām Muḥammad says in his _Muwaṭṭā_[^a58](p.\ 158), “As for Abū Ḥanīfah, he did not regard there being a prayer to ask for rain, but we hold that the Imam prays two _rakʿahs_ and then supplicates and holds out his wrapping garment...”
+1. Imam Muḥammad says in his _Muwaṭṭā_[^a58](p.\ 158), “As for Abū Ḥanīfah, he did not regard there being a prayer to ask for rain, but we hold that the Imam prays two _rakʿahs_ and then supplicates and holds out his wrapping garment...”

-2. We have ʾIsām ibn Yūsuf al-Balkhī, one of the companions of Imām Muḥammad[^a59] and a servant of Imām Abū Yūsuf,[^a60] who “would give verdicts contrary to Imām Abū Ḥanīfah because he did not know the latter's evidence, and other evidence would present itself to him, so he would give verdicts using that.”[^a61] Hence, “he would raise his hands on bowing (in prayer) and on rising from it,”[^a62] as is the _mutawātir sunnah_ of the Prophet \pbuh; the fact that his three _Imāms_ (i.e. Abū Ḥanīfah, Abū Yūsuf and Muḥammad) said otherwise did not prevent him from practicing this _sunnah_.
-This is the approach which every Muslim is obliged to have, as we have already seen from the testimony of the Four _Imāms_, and others.
+2. We have ʾIsām ibn Yūsuf al-Balkhī, one of the companions of Imam Muḥammad[^a59] and a servant of Imam Abū Yūsuf,[^a60] who “would give verdicts contrary to Imam Abū Ḥanīfah because he did not know the latter's evidence, and other evidence would present itself to him, so he would give verdicts using that.”[^a61] Hence, “he would raise his hands on bowing (in prayer) and on rising from it,”[^a62] as is the _mutawātir sunnah_ of the Prophet \pbuh; the fact that his three Imams (i.e. Abū Ḥanīfah, Abū Yūsuf, and Muḥammad) said otherwise did not prevent him from practicing this _sunnah_.
+This is the approach which every Muslim is obliged to have, as we have already seen from the testimony of the Four Imams, and others.

-To sum up: I sincerely hope that no follower of an _Imām_ will race to condemn the principles of this book and abandon benefiting from the _sunnahs_ of the Prophet \pbuh which it contains, with the argument that they are contrary to his _madhhab_.
-I hope that such a person will instead consider what we have given of the exhortations of the _Imāms_ towards the obligation to act on the Sunnah and ignore their sayings contradictory to it.
-I hope also that he will realize that to condemn the attitude of this book is to condemn whichever _Imām_ he is following, for we have taken these principles from those _Imāms_, as we have explained.
-Therefore, whoever refuses to be guided by them on this path is in great danger, for such refusal necessitates turning away from the Sunnah, the Sunnah to which we have been ordered to refer in cases of difference of opinion and on which we have been commanded to depend.
+To sum up: I sincerely hope that no follower of an Imam will race to condemn the principles of this book and abandon benefiting from the _sunnahs_ of the Prophet \pbuh which it contains, with the argument that they are contrary to his _madhhab_.
+I hope that such a person will instead consider what we have given of the exhortations of the Imams towards the obligation to act on the Sunnah and ignore their sayings contradictory to it.
+I hope also that he will realize that to condemn the attitude of this book is to condemn whichever Imam he is following, for we have taken these principles from those Imams, as we have explained.
+Therefore, whoever refuses to be guided by them on this path is in great danger, for such refusal necessitates turning away from the Sunnah; the Sunnah to which we have been ordered to refer in cases of difference of opinion and on which we have been commanded to depend.

 I ask Allāh to make us among those about whom He says,